Horses of God

 Horses of God (Les chevaux de Dieu, يا خيل الله, translit.
-Ya khayl Allah) is 2012 Moroccan drama film about the 2003 Casablanca bombings.
+Ya khayl Allah) is a 2012 Moroccan drama film about the 2003 Casablanca bombings.
 It was directed by Nabil Ayouch, and based on the novel The Stars of Sidi Moumen by Moroccan writer Mahi Binebine.
 The film won several awards, and was Morocco's submission for the 86th Academy Awards (held in February 2013).

 Plot

 The film opens in 1994.
 Yachine (whose real name is Tarek), (Note: As explained in the film, Tarek is enamored of Lev Yashin, a Russian football goalkeeper, and has adopted Yashin's last name as a nickname.) his violent older brother Hamid, (Note: The boys live with their mother and father.
 Their father suffers from an unmentioned condition that leaves him constantly confused and affects his memory.
 Their oldest brother, Karim, joined the Moroccan army and is never seen.
 Their next oldest brother, Said, is mentally impaired and spends his days listening to radio indoors.
 Their mother cares for her husband and child, works outside the home, and although seemingly devout watches seedy soap operas on television.) and Yachine's friends Nabil (son of Tamou, a local prostitute and singer), (Note: Beginning as a young boy, Nabil is bullied for being a homosexual and Yachine is taunted for being his lover.
 Nabil is later depicted applying his mother's lipstick to his mouth, strongly implying that he is, in fact, homosexual.) pot-smoking Fouad, and Khalil live in extreme poverty in Sidi Moumen, a shanty town on the edge of Casablanca in Morocco.
 Hamid earns money by acting as a drug mule.
 The boys steal liquor from Khalil's father's wedding, and Hamid rapes a drunk Nabil in front of the others.

 In 1999, the shanty town is significantly larger, and Hassan II of Morocco has just died.
 Yachine, Nabil, Fouad, and Khalil spend their time smoking pot, and Yachine is in love with Ghislaine, Fouad's sister.
 Hamid is now a major drug dealer, paying off the policeman known as "Pitbull" and forcing Yachine to stay out of the drug business.
 Religious zealots force Tamou to leave town.
 Hamid is given a two-year prison sentence after throwing a rock at Pitbull's car.
 Yachine is forced out of the marketplace in the medina, and Nabil gets him a job repairing engines for repairman Ba'Moussa.